21 Flowers That Will Bloom All Year in Florida

 Bulbine frutescens

-Bulbine plants are a type of succulent, and they do well with a lot of moisture, though that may also attract its most problematic nuisance insect, slugs.
+Bulbine is a type of succulent.
+They do well with a lot of moisture, though that may also attract its most problematic insect, slugs.

-The blooms tend to stick around for a long time, so while you won’t get new flowers every day, you will see them for the vast majority of the year.
+The blooms stick around for a long time.
+While you won’t get new flowers every day, you will see them for the vast majority of the year.

 Firespike